Italian 19-year-old Jannik Sinner reaches Miami Open final - WHIZ News

 Down a break in the final set, Sinner rallied again and closed out the win with one last crushing groundstroke to break at love.

 A fist pump was the extent of his celebration.
-He has an impassive demanor he attributes to his parents, who make their living at a restaurant in northern Italy — his dad as a cook and his mother as a server.
+He has an impassive demeanor he attributes to his parents, who make their living at a restaurant in northern Italy — his dad as a cook, his mother as a server.

 “They are working every day a simple job,” he said.
 “They know what it means to work hard.”